pypa/packaging.python.org/source/index.rst

-The guide is part of a larger effort to improve all of the packaging and installation docs, including :ref:`pip`, :ref:`setuptools`, :ref:`virtualenv`, and :ref:`wheel`.
+The guide is part of a larger effort to improve all of the packaging and installation docs, including :ref:`pip`, :ref:`setuptools`, :ref:`virtualenv`, :ref:`wheel`, and `docs.python.org`_.
 Ultimately, users need more than a guide to feel confident about the current tools.
 They need complete, accurate and inter-consistent documentation across all the projects.

 The guide is maintained `here
 <https://github.com/pypa/python-packaging-user-guide>`_ by the :term:`Python